 I’m not an expert on mental health.
 If you want – or need – to talk to a professional, then please do so.
 Instead of serving as an expert, I wanted to create awareness and start a dialogue.

 A system is a set of interrelated processes.
 When one process breaks down, it can affect the others.
-Our minds are a powerful tool.
-They process information, make decisions, rationalize thoughts, and feel emotions.
+Our minds are a powerful tool, and they are very much part of a system.
+The mind processes information, makes decisions, rationalizes thoughts, and feels emotions.
 It leads a team of neurons, organs, bones, and blood into life every day.
 That’s when the system works properly.
 Sometimes it doesn’t.

 Mental health and men